 All people deserve a nurturing home

 The Supportive Housing Community Land Alliance (SHCLA) invests in nurturing housing for people with serious mental health challenges in vibrant neighborhoods in Alameda County.
+Our projects aim to democratize beauty.

 illustration of a welcoming house blue house next to a tree with colorful leaves